paul-leonard/city_explorer_api/README.md

 Start time: 6:35

+Finish time: 10:55 with probably an hour break

+Actual time needed to complete: 3 hours and 20 minutes

+### Number and name of feature: 4-Return Lat/Long object for city input

+Estimate of time needed to complete: 30 minutes

+Start time: 10:55

-Finish time:
+Finish time: 11:10

-Actual time needed to complete:
+Actual time needed to complete: 15 minutes